The “intermittent fasting” craze started in 2003 short after the publication of the known book “The warrior diet” by Ori Hofmekler.

 - Start getting to work and do my job

-- Eventually snacking something at 20:00 (I’ll eat the rest of my caloric intake here or if I would skip it and eat these calories in my previous post workout meal)
+- Snacking something at 20:00 (I’ll eat the rest of my caloric intake here or I would skip it and eat these calories in my previous post workout meal)

 Intermittent Fasting Fears Destroyed

-The whole “you must eat breakfast because it’s healthy and skipping it will only do you bad things spread like fire” went into people’s mind because of the dietary advice that every medical authority gives to people.
+The whole “you must eat breakfast because it’s healthy and skipping it will only do bad things to your body”, went into people’s minds because of the dietary advice that every medical authority gives to people.

-Even registered Dietitians and MD’s, the same people that should have helped you lose weight and feel healthy, were the ones that spread bad advice and recommend all sorts of supplements or pills to help you get rid of the fat but all they do is empty your wallet.
+Even registered Dietitians and MD’s, the same people that should have helped you lose weight and feel healthy, were the ones that spread bad advice and recommend all sorts of supplements or pills to help you get rid of the fat.

 Why Do They Give You Such Advice ?

-There are studies that support the idea that skipping breakfast has been correlated to higher bodyweight but are they genuine, can we rely on them?
+There are studies that support the idea that skipping breakfast has been correlated to higher body weight.
+Are they genuine?
+Can we rely on them?

-One of these studies are the effects of breakfast on total daily caloric intake.
+One of these studies is the effects of breakfast on total daily caloric intake.

-The truth is that usually, the persons that skip breakfast, have dysregulated eating patterns that affect the results and also the same persons don’t care so much about their own health.
+The truth is that usually, the persons that skip breakfast, have dysregulated eating patterns that affect the results.
+Also, the same persons don’t care so much about their own health.

-The dieting population is generally the one that skips breakfast and most of them don’t really know how to properly diet by correctly adjusting their calorie intake and activity.
+The dieting population is generally the one that skips breakfast.
+Most of them don’t really know how to properly diet by correctly adjusting their calorie intake and activity.

-While the common belief that it’s good to eat breakfast in the morning because we are more insulin sensitive is true, we are also more sensitive after a fast or after a weight training session but this doesn’t mean that we should only focus on breakfast.
+It’s a common belief that it’s good to eat breakfast in the morning.
+The main concept is that we are more insulin sensitive in the morning.
+We are also more sensitive after a fast or after a weight training session but this doesn’t mean that we should only focus on breakfast.

-Now, I don’t imply that you should always skip breakfast and that breakfast is evil.
+Now, I don’t imply you should always skip breakfast or breakfast is evil.

-Breakfast is perfectly fine and you can keep eating it if you want, I spoke from an intermittent fasting point of view.
+Breakfast is perfectly fine and you can keep eating it if you want to.
+I only spoke from an intermittent fasting point of view.

 The Meal Frequency Fear